Samuel-Buteau/universal-battery-database/README.md

  should be trusted down to the seconds or down to the minutes.

  Note(Samuel): by the way I know this is a bit ducktapy, please feel free to use pandas or whatever you kids use these days ;P

+# TODO(Samuel):
+- separate the filenames into another file that is never made public